Eden33333/DataZoomcamp_homework/Week1/Explanation.md

     --url=${url}
   ```
 Note:
-- Set url="" before step 4(without any space)
+- Set url="" before step 4 (without any spaces).
-- You need to change the `network` name by `docker network ls` and choose `week1_default`
+- Change the network name by running docker network ls and choosing week1_default.
-- Change tb
+- Adjust tb (table name) as needed.
-- Change db if you want to change database
+- Modify db (database name) if you wish to use a different database.

 # Question 3
 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, respectively, happened: